Genus names of plants, beginning with I, J, K

 (Many species are called trumpet flower.)

-Quechaua, (Inga feuilleei), pacay, guarama, nitrogen-fixing, garden fruit, widely grown, many uses, white, fluffy melt-in-your-mouth pulp around each seed best adapted and tastiest in northern NSW, Costa Rica, Fabaceae
+Pacay, (Inga feuilleei), quechaua, ice cream bean, nitrogen-fixing, garden fruit, white, fluffy melt-in-your-mouth pulp around each seed best adapted and tastiest in northern NSW, Costa Rica, Fabaceae.

 Kankong, (Ipomoea aquatica), Chinese spinach, Chinese watercress, water convolvulus, water spinach, ong choi, hung tsai, rau muang, perennial, hardy plant, deciduous, climbing vine, large purple flowers grows on banks of streams and wet areas, but does not need to be grown in water, long pale green hollow stems float, darker green stems, culinary uses, raw in salads and stir-fried, prepare by stripping slippery leaves from firm stem and slicing stems diagonally, lightly cook until leaves just wilted, herbal medicine, tonic, laxative, high protein leaves, high nutritional value, invasive, Australian native food, Convolvulaceae